mary1afshar/Python-Pygame-Operation-game/README.md

 # Features
 The Operation Game lets you:

-* Replay as many times as you would like
+* Continue playing as many times as you would like.
-* Challenge yourself with 2 levels that increasingly get harder
+* Challenge yourself with 2 levels that increasingly get harder.
-* Display detailed instructions
+* Listen to music while playing.